sikai00/tp/docs/UserGuide.md

 * `INDEX` **must be a positive integer** 1, 2, 3, …
 * If `INDEX` is a non-positive integer or not shown in `listMeeting`, an error will be shown!

+Use case:
+1. Remove a cancelled meeting.
+2. Clean up any meetings that already happened.
+This helps to reduce clutter in _MyInsuRec_.

 Examples:
 * Delete meeting with an `INDEX` of 2